 Then pretends to go back to politics as if that were a normal detour.

 Indeed, Carlson undermines her credential in an indirect way, as if the information slipped incidentally.
 That way it’s even more powerful as it seems unbiased information.

 But of course, as Lauren herself said, whatever magazine she writes for shouldn’t delegitimize her in any way (but people’s psychology doesn’t work that way, of course).

 His fake laughter, pungent sarcasm, and out-of-context quotes can easily drive his guests angry.

 Tucker Carlson is a powerful debater.

-He has lots of energy, speaks loud and when he feels like, he doesn’t shy away from aggressing and disparaging guests.
+He has lots of energy, speaks loudly and when he feels like it, he doesn’t shy away from aggressing and disparaging guests.

 Interestingly enough, that’s where Tucker loses most points.

-He only wins here in the eyes of the staunchest conservatives who already agrees with him.
+He only wins here in the eyes of the staunchest conservatives who already agree with him.

 But any moderate will find him overbearing and overly aggressive.
 And they’ll side with the guests.